FRBCesab/planner/CONTRIBUTING.md

-# Contributing to calendar
+# Contributing to planner

-First off, thanks for taking the time to contribute to `calendar`!
+First off, thanks for taking the time to contribute to `planner`!

 All types of contributions are encouraged and valued.
 See the [Table of contents](#table-of-contents) for different ways to help and details